Back to Back Issues Page

 Today we talk about compost piles and what can go in them.

-Artificial fertilizers in your garden have their place, perhaps, but they can never replace the host of nutrients that compost will return to the soil.
+Artificial fertilizers in your garden have their place, perhaps but they can never replace the host of nutrients that compost will return to the soil.

 Just the humic acid that increases the absorption of water and nutrients by the roots of your vegetables alone makes it a worthwhile exercise.

-And exercise it is; both turning the compost pile, and barrowing the rich fertile humus to your veggie patch beats going to any gym; and you will have something to show for all your hard work at the end of the session.
+And exercise it is; both turning the compost pile and barrowing the rich fertile humus to your veggie patch beats going to any gym; and you will have something to show for all your hard work at the end of the session.

 Blue Zone people in all five places are gardeners and that is where they get much of their exercise that contributes to their longevity.
 Incidentally catch the series on Netflix if you have subscribed; or at a friend's home.
-It is simply marvelous seeing what makes these people tick.
+It is simply marvelous seeing what makes these folk tick.

 Air